Best Small Gas Grills in 2023

 Charcoal

-There are many of nice tiny and portable charcoal grills available, but if you're serious about using charcoal, you should be absolutely certain that it's legal where you live, since they may be significant fire dangers if used too near to wooden buildings.
+There are many nice tiny and portable charcoal grills available, but if you’re serious about using charcoal, you should be certain that it’s legal where you live, since they may be significant fire dangers if used too near to wooden buildings.

 You should be OK if you rent a property with a large backyard.
 However, a tiny apartment or condo may be troublesome, so do your homework before spending money on something you're not even authorized to have.